usnistgov/NeXLCore.jl/README.md

 spec = load("~/home/data/spectrum.msa") # To read an EMSA spectrum
 ```

-NeXL uses Gadfly to plot many different data items.
+NeXL uses Gadfly (https://github.com/GiovineItalia/Gadfly.jl) to plot data items.
 However, the Gadfly support is not loaded unless/until the user `uses Gadfly` elsewhere in their code.
 This the Gadfly support is lightweight and doesn't hinder those who don't want to use it.
 NeXL implements different specializations of the `plot(...)` method to handle NeXL-related data types.

 ```julia
 using Gadfly